 - Must be a Texas resident.

 - Must complete the FAFSA and be eligible for federal student aid.
-(Note: federal, state and institutional student aid must be used first.)
+(Note: state and institutional student aid must be used first.)

 - Must not have been enrolled in an accredited college or university in the previous long semester or previous six months.